RinniSwift/iOS/CollectionProtocols.md

 - ```dropFirst``` and ```dropLast``` returns subsequence where the first or last n elements have been removed
 - ```split``` break the sequence at the specified seperator and returns an array of subsquences.

+#### Collection Protocol
+A collection is a stable sequence that can be traversed multiple times.
+In addition to traversals, collection elements can also be accessed through subsript with an index (arrays).
+Subscript index are often integers.
+But there are also indixes which are opaque values (dictionaries, strings) which can be non-intuative.
+Collection indices form a finite range.
+Unlike sequences, collections can't be infinite.\
+The *Collection* protocol builds on top of *Sequence*.
+In addition from all the methods inherited from sequence, they have the *count* property.
+Use the collection conformance for sequence types that are finite.\
+*Arrays*, *Dictionaries*, and *Sets* are collections as are *CountableRange* and *UnsafeBufferPointer*.\

 ---